 Private Swim Lessons – Ages 3+

-With one-on-one instruction, individual attention is given to a swimmer who may be shy around the water or for someone looking to improve stroke work and technique.
-You must give 24 hours’ notice to reschedule or cancel a private lesson.
-If no notice is given, you will be charged for the lesson.
+One-on-one instruction allows individual attention for swimmers who may be shy around the water or for someone looking to improve stroke work and technique.
+You must give 24 hours’ notice to reschedule or cancel a lesson or you will be charged.
 Requests for specific instructors are accepted, but not guaranteed.

 Customized Private Swim Lessons – Ages 3+